Jchimbo/Booktopia/README.md

 <code>USE  '`<openlibrary>`';</code>
-You will need the books from the books dump in the openlibrary website I will update this tutorial with those instructions at a later point.
+A database of books can be found on the openlibrary website in their books dumps section.
+Although this is a convenient large repository of books it is also rather large so it is not necessary simply creating the table and leaving it unpopulated will suffice.
+I will update this tutorial with instructions at a later point in time for those who are intrested in having the large database.
 To create this table: <code> CREATE TABLE books(isbn varchar(18) NOT NULL, title varchar(1852), author varchar(1216), descript TEXT, PRIMARY KEY (isbn));</code>